galaxyproject/training-material/topics/computational-chemistry/tutorials/zauberkugel/tutorial.md

 >
 > 2. Rename the ouput to `staurosporine_3D_conformers`.
 >
->    {% snippet faqs/galaxy/collections_rename.md name = "staurosporine_3D_conformers" %}
+>    {% snippet faqs/galaxy/datasets_rename.md name = "staurosporine_3D_conformers" %}
 >
 >    > ### {% icon comment %} RDConf
 >    >
 >    > It is recommended to use the default settings, except for the number of conformers which should be changed to 100.
 As a rule of thumb, a threshold of 100 conformers appropriately represents the conformational flexibility of a compound with less than 10 rotatable bonds.
-The output SDF (structure data file) format encodes three-dimensional atomic coordinates of each conformer, separated by lines containing four dollar signs (*$$$$*).
+The output SDF (structure data file) format encodes three-dimensional atomic coordinates of each conformer, separated by lines containing four dollar signs (`$$$$`).
 >    {: .comment}
 >
 {: .hands_on}

 > ### {% icon question %} Question
 >
-> Visualize the contents of the created collection `staurosporine_3D_conformers`.
-Why less than 100 conformers were generated for staurosporine?
+> Have a look at the contents of the created collection `staurosporine_3D_conformers`.
+Why were less than 100 conformers were generated for staurosporine?
 >
 > > ### {% icon solution %} Solution
 > >
-> > Staurosporine is a fused 8-ring system with only two rotatable bonds, due to its planar aromatic 5-ring indolocarbozole scaffold which confers the compound a high structural rigidity, i.e. it exists in relatively few energetically distinct 3D conformations.
+> > Staurosporine is a fused 8-ring system with only two rotatable bonds, due to its planar aromatic 5-ring indolocarbozole scaffold which confers a high structural rigidity upon the compound, i.e. it exists in relatively few energetically distinct 3D conformations.
 > >
 > {: .solution}
 >